tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Who is performing portfolio forecasting?

-  > Portfolio managers, quantitative analysts, retirement planners are just some of many who need to forecast the future performance of a portfolio to gauge the potential risk of investment.
+  > Portfolio managers, quantitative analysts, and retirement planners are just some of many who need to forecast the future performance of a portfolio to gauge the potential risk of investment.

 Ask the students if they have any questions or concerns before moving on.